cameraui/sdk/go/docs/api/plugin.md

 StorageSchemaProvider is an optional interface plugins can implement to register a JSON schema for their plugin\-level storage.
 The host renders it as a settings form in the UI.

 	type StorageSchemaProvider interface {
+	    // StorageSchema returns the schema for the plugin-level settings form.
 	    StorageSchema() []JsonSchema
 	}